flouthoc/ubuntupaste/README.md

 ###Demo / Tutorial Video
 Here is a link to small demo / tutorial video https://vid.me/QlTB .If you still have any problems <b>create a Issue</b>

+##ubuntupaste vs pastebinit
+No dependency on Python or any other environment so it'll work good for <b> broken systems </b>.

 ##Requirements
 ubuntupaste is micro standalone plugin so it requires almost nothing.